 10. Get a few high-end materials

-Although you want to be economical, spending on a few high end materials and finishes can make your bathroom look luxurious.
-Therefore, in addition to basic and affordable materials, you can get high end floor and wall coverings to make your bathroom luxurious.
-You can also add some high end countertops and bathroom ceiling to improve your bathroom experience.
+Although you want to be economical, spending on a few high-end materials and finishes can make your bathroom look luxurious.
+Therefore, in addition to primary and affordable materials, you can get the high-end floor and wall coverings to make your bathroom luxurious.
+You can also add some high-end countertops and bathroom ceiling to improve your bathroom experience.

-Most tiles are sold using European sizes i.e. millimetres, and the quoted size might include tile and grout while as a homeowner you are unaware.
+Most tiles are sold using European sizes, i.e., millimeters, and the quoted size might include tile and grout while as a homeowner you are unaware.
 This can affect your plumbing, tile layout and niches because the tiles would not fit because the measurements are wrong.
 Before buying tiles, make sure that you have the correct measurements to avoid further inconveniences.
-Alternatively, you can take an expert with you to help you when buying.
+Alternatively, you can take an expert with you to help you when purchasing.

-12. Consider turning your bathtub to a shower
+12. Consider turning your bathtub into a shower

 If you have a bathtub and you rarely take baths, you need to convert it into a shower to maximize your space.
 In fact, it is very cost effective because you won’t have to reroute your plumbing system.
-A shower economizes on space and if you’ve a small bathroom, it is the better option.
+A shower economizes on the area, and if you have a small bathroom, it is the better option.

 13. Install a toilet yourself

-Most homeowners have experienced toilet problems and are usually experienced in installing toilet fixtures.
-Since installing toilet can increase the cost of bathroom remodelling, you can opt to do it yourself to cut the costs.
-It takes just an hour and involves basic skills which most homeowners have acquired over the years.
+Most homeowners have experienced toilet problems and are usually encountered in installing toilet fixtures.
+Since installing toilet can increase the cost of bathroom remodeling, you can opt to do it yourself to cut the costs.
+It takes just an hour and involves necessary skills which most homeowners have acquired over the years.

 14. Dry out your bathroom